urbit/docs/docs/hoon/twig/buc-mold/cab-shoe.md

 ## Discussion

-A shoe discards the sample it's supposededly normalizing, and produces its example instead.
+A shoe discards the sample it's supposedly normalizing, and produces its example instead.

 ## Examples